Happyr/mq2php/Readme.md

 You do also need to install a message queue like [Rabbit MQ][http://www.rabbitmq.com/].
 When you got everything set up for the worker you need to install and configure [FervoDeferredEventBundle][fervoSource].
 Use the **amqp backend.**

+Remember to protect your queue.
+If someone unauthorized could write to your queue he will get the same permission to execute programs as PHP does.
+Make sure you restrict access on the queue to localhost or make sure you know what you are doing.

 ## Configuration

 There is some configuration you might want to consider when starting the worker.